H-1B1 visa

 The spouse of an H-1B1 worker, as well as dependent children, is eligible for an H-4 visa that allows them to live in the United States.
 While the spouse and other family members are allowed to enroll in school at any level, they are not authorized for employment unless they obtain their own H-1B1 visa or another work-authorized nonimmigrant status.

-What is an H-1B1 visa?
+1. What is an H-1B1 visa?
 The H-1B1 visa is a nonimmigrant work visa for citizens of Chile or Singapore who have been offered a job in the U.S. in a “specialty occupation.”
-This job requires specialized knowledge and at least a bachelor’s degree or its equivalent.
+Their offered job must require specialized knowledge and at least a bachelor’s degree or its equivalent.

-How do I apply for an H-1B1 visa?
-Prospective H-1B1 workers can apply directly at a U.S. Consulate or Embassy, bringing a certified Labor Condition Application (LCA) from the employer and a written offer letter.
+2. How do I apply for an H-1B1 visa?
+Prospective H-1B1 workers can apply directly at a U.S. Consulate or Embassy, bringing a certified Labor Condition Application (LCA) from their employer and an offer letter describing the offered job and its requirements.
 They should also present evidence that they meet the educational requirements for the job.

-Can an employer file a petition for a sponsored employee already present in the U.S.?
-Yes, employers can file an I-129 petition to the USCIS for an employee already present in the U.S. in a valid nonimmigrant status for a change of status, extension of status, or change from one H-1B1 employer to another.
+3. Can an employer file an H-1B1 petition for a sponsored employee already present in the U.S.?
+Yes, employers can file an I-129 petition to USCIS for an employee already present in the U.S. in a valid nonimmigrant status for a change of status, extension of status, or change from one H-1B1 employer to another.
 If you're considering the H-1B lottery, seeking legal advice early on can be beneficial for both employers and employees.

-What is the validity period of an H-1B1 visa?
+4. What is the validity period of an H-1B1 visa?
 An H-1B1 visa is valid for 18 months.
-However, each time the visa holder enters the U.S., they’re admitted for a year.
+Each time the visa holder enters the U.S., they’re admitted for a year.

-What is a Labor Condition Application (LCA)?
+5. What is a Labor Condition Application (LCA)?
 An LCA is a necessary prerequisite before filing an H-1B1 petition or visa application.
 It specifies the minimum compensation for the job offered and ensures the worker receives at least the same wages as their American counterparts.
+An H-1B1 worker must always have an unexpired LCA associated with their H-1B1 status.

-Is licensure a prerequisite to H-1B1 admission?
-No, H-1B1 workers are expected to comply with licensure requirements after their admission if their profession requires a state license.
+6. Is licensure a prerequisite to H-1B1 admission?
+No, but H-1B1 workers are expected to comply with licensure requirements after their admission if their profession requires a state license.

-Do H-1B1 workers need to prove an intention to return to their home country?
-H-1B1 workers must prove no intention of abandoning their residence abroad, although there’s no specific requirement to maintain a home outside the U.S.
+9. Do H-1B1 workers need to prove an intention to return to their home country?
+H-1B1 workers must be able to demonstrate no intention of abandoning their residence abroad, although there’s no specific requirement to maintain a home outside the U.S.

-What provisions are there for the family of an H-1B1 worker?
-The spouse and dependent children of an H-1B1 worker are eligible for H-4 visas, allowing the spouse and children to live and study in the U.S. The spouse is not authorized for employment unless they obtain their own work-authorized nonimmigrant status.
+10. What provisions are there for the family of an H-1B1 worker?
+The spouse and dependent children of an H-1B1 worker are eligible for H-4 visas, allowing the spouse and children to live and study in the U.S. The spouse and children are not authorized for employment unless they obtain their own work-authorized nonimmigrant status.